 Public Works Committee chair and councilman Denton Burnell asked if the renaming would affect residential addresses.
 Ziegler said there are no residences or properties that use the Mill Street address in that area.

-Ziegler said future development could use that area as an address, referencing the proposed Madison Lot redevelopment.
+Ziegler said future development could use that area as an address,

 "In all likelihood, (addresses) would be Madison Street, not Wood Street," Ziegler said.